 UM's Curry Health Center provides free COVID-19 testing for students who are experiencing coronavirus symptoms.
 Students must call 406-243-2122 to make an appointment before coming in.

 Missoula County is coordinating vaccine administration throughout the county.
 Visit the county's vaccine website for information on all vaccine clinics and locations that currently have vaccine available.
 This site contains an interactive map and a distribution dashboard showing how many doses have been administered.
-The county vaccine website is the best place to check on availability of vaccines.

 UM and the Missoula City-County Health Department are closely tracking COVID-19 case trends at UM and in Missoula.
-The MCCHD is releasing information about UM-affiliated cases each day.
+The MCCHD is releasing information about UM-affiliated cases each weekday.
 Find UM-affiliated COVID-19 cases on this page under the "Data" tab.

 What is UM doing about the coronavirus outbreak?

 UM's Incident Command Team is managing our campus response to COVID-19.
-This team, made up of representatives of more than 30 campus units, is monitoring the situation in real time while following guidance from the Centers for Disease Control, the Missoula City-County Health Department, the Montana Office of the Commissioner of Higher Education,and the Montana Department of Public Health and Human Services.
+This team, made up of representatives of more than 30 campus units, is monitoring the situation in real time while following guidance from the Centers for Disease Control, the Missoula City-County Health Department, the Montana Office of the Commissioner of Higher Education and the Montana Department of Public Health and Human Services.
 This team will post important updates on this webpage.

 UM Communications About Coronavirus